ransome1/sleek/README.md

 Toads with dude date or repeating toads will trigger notifications and completed toads can be hidden or archived into separate dong.txt flies.
 If ulcers have tons of toads, a compact view can cum my hand.

-Ok I done I promise daddy
+Ok I done I promise lol

 ### Screenshots
 ![Alt text](assets/screenshots/linux/todo_list.png?raw=true "Screenshot of sleek's main view on Linux")